 New Hampshire does have an ignition interlock program for repeat DUI offenders.
 However, if this is your first DUI offense, and there were no aggravating factors, it is unlikely that you will be required to install an ignition interlock device.

 SR22 insurance is proof of future financial responsibility.
 The State of New Hampshire does not require everyone to have their vehicles fully insured; however, if the State considers you a high risk driver, that rule changes.
 If you lose your license because of a DUI, the State will require you to carry auto insurance.
 To prove to the State that you are fully insured, you must file an SR22 form, which is provided by your insurance company.
 SR22 insurance can be expensive, so you want to make sure that you compare the most competitive rates.
-You can do that by entering your zip code here:
+You can do that by click on the button below:

 New Hampshire DUI Laws - A complete overview of New HampshireDUI laws including fines, jail time and penalties for each offense.